onecommons/unfurl/docs/glossary.rst

   A Node Template specifies the occurrence of a component node as part of a `Topology` Template.
 Each Node Template refers to a Node Type that defines the semantics of the node (e.g., properties, attributes, requirements, capabilities, interfaces).
 Node Types are defined separately for reuse purposes.

 Entity Types
-  Every entity in TOSCA (Nodes, Relationships, Artifacts and Data) has a declared type and custom type hierarchies can be defined in the *Service Template*.
+  Every entity in TOSCA (including Nodes, Relationships, Artifacts and Data) has a declared type and custom type hierarchies can be defined in the `Service Template`.

 Instance
   The running instance of a `Node template`, typically instantiated when running the deployment workflow.